 10. The Scapegoat Mechanism in church conflict

-You can engage the content of this movie through the questions I posed on my Workshop page.
+You can engage the content of this movie through the questions I pose on my Workshop page.

 Find more information about my thinking concerning Adventure in Baltimore here.